marisolosman/ereg_calibracion_combinacion/README.md

 ## Usage ##

+#Hindcast#

+#Operational Forecast#
+* Obtain observed and forecasted parameter using calibration without CV option (15 min if parameters have not been obtained yet, else 12sec)
+* Run operational combination forecast (40sec each)
+* Plot forecast (36sec each)

 ## Way forward ##

-* Unify files extension: Moved Canadian models from netCDF4 to regular netCDF
+* Unify files extension: Move Canadian models from netCDF4 to regular netCDF
 * Deal with different ensemble members between IC and between hindcast phase and operational phase
-* Unify variable names
 * Improve parser
 * Include changes in model spread
+* Parallelize verification and plotting
+* Automatization